m4tlch/laravel-blog/README.md

-# WebDevEtc BlogEtc
+# WebDevEtc M4Blog
 ## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app
 ### 5 minutes to install!
 Quick and easy!

 ## Introduction

-This is [WebDevEtc's](https://nikacrm.com/) BlogEtc package.
+This is [WebDevEtc's](https://nikacrm.com/) M4Blog package.
 It has everything you need to quickly and easily add a blog to your laravel app.

 ## FOR 5 MINUTE INSTALLATION GUIDE (with video guide), PLEASE VISIT [THE INSTALL GUIDE HERE](https://nikacrm.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide)